- Current Projects

 - use of more accessible one level "drop down" left navigation (as opposed to fly-out

-- elimination of HTML tables for layout; addition of many snippets that can be used
+- elimination of HTML tables for layout; addition of many snippets and components that

 - easy creation of faculty/staff pages utilizing built-in functionality for creating